 5. Interactive Content (Surveys)

-Surveys are, of course, a great way to gather feedback from your attendees after the event, but you can also use them before your event to find out more about your audience and their motivations.
+Surveys are, of course, a great way to gather feedback from your attendees after the event, but you can also use them before and during your event to find out more about your audience and their motivations.

 This enables you to tailor your presentations to the audience on the day and make sure you have a balanced program of talks, workshops, and other live presentations that will suit everyone.